 Types of foundation

 When it comes to building a house, the foundation type you choose is one of the most important decisions you will make.
 The type of foundation determines how strong and durable your home is, as well as what kind of repairs may be needed in the future.
-In this guide, we’ll cover all types of foundations for houses so that you can make an informed decision about which type best suits your needs.
+We’ll cover all types of foundations for houses so that you can make an informed decision about which type best suits your needs.

 Basement foundation